 - Synthetic Skincare & Beauty Products

-Over time and distance, these accumulate in the body not just wreaking havoc on the gut, but also the entire immune system!
+Over time and distance, exposure to toxins in these items can eventually end up in the blood stream, wreaking havoc on the gut and the entire immune system.

 You probably noticed that when you’re stressed and anxious you feel it in your stomach.